pkjmesra/PKScreener/CONTRIBUTING.md

 * This project uses [**TA-Lib**](https://github.com/mrjbq7/ta-lib).
 Please visit the hyperlink for the official guide of installation.
 * This Project requires Python 3.9 environment setup.
 [Click Here to Download](https://www.python.org/downloads/)
 * Install python dependencies by running `pip install -r requirements.txt` in the root directory of this project.
+If you would also like to have technical indicators evaluated from ta-lib, install ta-lib as well :`pip3 install ta-lib`

 ## 3. Create Dependency Requirements